Docs

 print(summary["aggregate"]["mean_tracking_error"])

 The returned summaries include tracking error, fallback rates, joint-limit violations, chattering events, and latency-budget violations.
-Provenance-aware fallback splits are included when policies tag route kinds.
+When policies tag route kinds with fault or semantic, the summary also exposes provenance-aware splits.

 Downstream Pipeline Simulator